fullstack-build/tslog/README.md

 - `maskPlaceholder`: Placeholder to replaced masked secrets with, Default: `[***]`
 - `maskValuesOfKeys`: Array of keys to replace the values with the placeholder (`maskPlaceholder`).
 Default: `["password"]`
-- `maskValuesOfKeysCaseInsensitive`: Should the keys be matched case insensitive (e.g. "password" would replace "password" as well as "Password", and "PASSWORD").
+- `maskValuesOfKeysCaseInsensitive`: Should the keys be matched case-insensitive (e.g. "password" would replace "password" as well as "Password", and "PASSWORD").
 Default: `false`
 - `maskValuesRegEx`: For even more flexibility, you can also replace strings and object values with a RegEx.

 #### Prefixing logs